ubccr/ccrdocs/pages/software/modules.md

 $ module spider r-bundle-bioconductor
 ```

-If you require other specific R libraries, we recomend you [ask CCR to build
+If you require other specific R libraries, we recommend you [ask CCR to build
 them](../software/building.md#software-build-requests) or create your own custom
 R bundle with easybuild.